vikasomer/Analytics-on-AWS/modules/analyze.md

 Login to the Amazon Athena Console.

 * Go to: https://console.aws.amazon.com/athena/home?region=us-east-1#query
+* If you see a notification requiring you to first create an S3 bucket to store the results of your queries, follow these steps:
+    * Go to the **S3 console** and create a bucket using your preferred name, e.g. **yourname-query-results**
+    * After creating the bucket, return to the Athena console and click **'Settings'** on the top-right of the console.
+    * Enter the name of the bucket you have just created, ensuring you include a trailing slash: **s3://yourname-query-results/**
+    * Hit **Save**
 * As Athena uses the AWS Glue catalog for keeping track of data source, any S3 backed table in Glue will be visible to Athena.
 * On the left panel, select '**analyticsdemodb**' from the dropdown
 * Run the following query: